Year 1 - Giraffes

 Water bottles will be sent home at the end of the school day to be washed and refilled ready for the next day, hydration is really important and aids concentration and learning.

 We are looking forward to a super year ahead.
 If you have any questions please don't hesitate to ask.

-Mrs Tingle, Mrs Wilkinson & Mrs Evans
+Mrs Tingle, Mrs Wilkinson & Mrs Geddes

 Click here for Phonics Resources